Have a Question? look here

 Yes, this will be ok and can be maintained with the wax occasionally.

-This coverage is based on one liberal coat.
+The coverage of our Worktop Oil is 12m² per litre, this is based on one liberal coat.

 Yes,